 There are plenty of people who wish they could redo their high school years, whether because they wish they did things differently or because they had so much fun the first time.
 But despite what movies like Never Been Kissed say, pretending to be a teen and re-enrolling in high school is actually a crime -as one Ukrainian immigrant recently learned the hard way.

 In this specific case, a 23 year-old Ukrainian man named Artur Samarin convinced two Americans that he was actually 14.
 The couple worked with him to obtain a social security card and a driver’s license so he could attend high school while posing as their adopted son.
 While attending school, Samarin was a role model student, maintaining a 4.16 GPA while participating in the school’s ROTC and Naval Sea Cadet programs and volunteering at a local food bank.
 He even managed to get a 15 year-old girlfriend.
-It shouldn’t take a criminal defense lawyer in Vista for you to recognize hat some laws were definitely broken here.
+You don’t need a law degree to recognize hat some laws were definitely broken here.

 Authorities are still deciding whether or not to file charges against the couple who helped Samarin as the two claim they genuinely believed they were helping a minor in need.

 If you have been accused of any similar crimes, including rape, statutory rape, identity theft or fraud, please call (760) 643-4050 to schedule a free initial consultation with top criminal defense attorney Peter M. Liss.

 Creative Commons Image by SickestFame